Binary logs and replication improvements¶

 The binlog_skip_flush_commands

-setting does not affect the following commands because they are not written to binary log:
+setting does not impact the following commands because they are never recorded in the binary log:

 The FLUSH

-command does not record to the binary log, and it ignores the binlog_skip_flush_commands
+command is not recorded in the binary log and ignores the binlog_skip_flush_commands

 keyword (or its alias LOCAL